Locality properties for discrete and continuum Widom--Rowlinson models in random environments: Introduction

+Let us highlight that the most notable qualitative difference between the three models is that for the environments given by the BSP and the PBM, we are able to show that the models undergo a \emph{phase transition} depending on the WR intensity, in the sense that, for small intensities, we can exhibit a continuous Papangelou intensity, while for large intensities this is not possible.
+Indeed, in the PGG, a different behavior emerges, as non-quasilocality holds for all intensities.
+This is a true continuum phenomenon created by the possible accumulation of environment points together with the fact that the environment is non-spatial from the point of view of the WRM, see Step~2 of the proof of Theorem~\ref{thm_2}.

-We note that in the PBM setting, natural non-equivalent families of Papangelou intensities exist, based on different association rules for the WR particles, cf.~\eqref{eq:PBM:pap} and~\eqref{eq:PBM:pap3} and the respective Figures~\ref{fig:PBM:pap} and~\ref{fig:PBM:pap2}.
-The discontinuity of the Papangelou intensity we encounter is due to intrinsic non-local effects in the joint measure, which occur when we are connecting or disconnecting large but finite clusters of the substrate, at large distances.
+Let us further note that in the PBM setting, natural non-equivalent families of Papangelou intensities exist, based on different a-priori measures and the necessarily different association rules for the WR particles, see~\eqref{eq:PBM:pap} and~\eqref{eq:PBM:pap3} and the respective Figures~\ref{fig:PBM:pap} and~\ref{fig:PBM:pap2}.
+In any case, the discontinuity of the Papangelou intensity we encounter is due to intrinsic non-local effects in the joint measure, which occur when we are connecting or disconnecting large but finite clusters of the substrate, at large distances.
+These effects are persistent, and can not be remedied by redefinition of topologies on point clouds, see Definition~\ref{def:PBM-locrob}.
 Indeed, even though in the subcritical regime very large clusters are clearly very improbable, their effect cannot be neglected as it leads to a non-removable discontinuity.
-This is a phenomenon reminiscent of Griffiths singularities~\cite{griffiths1969nonanalytic}, and is related to a non-locality phenomenon which has been proved to occur for the Ising model on site percolation clusters on the lattice, see~\cite{grising_2000}.
+Moreover, we stress that this phase transition is not simply due to some unbounded nature of the interaction: it is still present even if the radii of the environment are bounded, i.e, when the interaction is completely finite range.
+This is a phenomenon reminiscent of Griffiths singularities~\cite{griffiths1969nonanalytic}, and is related to a (simpler) non-locality phenomenon that has been proved to occur for the Ising model on site percolation clusters on the lattice, see~\cite{grising_2000}.
+Our actual proof follows the idea that connecting large clusters far away creates discontinuity, which is however already in the lattice situation much more involved than for an Ising model, and relies on exploiting stochastic domination and percolation arguments for WRMs.

+To summarize, our results show that randomness of the environment induces non-local behavior in the joint measures, in ways which depend on the type of environment distribution.
+Non-localities at large WR intensities occur for all types of environments.
+Broadly speaking and ignoring any technical challenges of continuous particle systems, this might have been a bold guess from the beginning for a reader knowing the Griffiths field.
+A bigger surprise is the special role of the PGG compared to the other two types of environments, as it displays discontinuities also in the region of small WR intensities.
+Our analysis reveals that this can be understood by the relevance of the network structure a PGG realization induces, and the information transportation over long distances in the low-density WR model on high-density networks.

 The manuscript is organized as follows.
 It proceeds from simpler environment processes to environments with higher complexity.
 In Section~\ref{sec:DL} we investigate the quenched WRM on the clusters of subcritical BSP and prove absence of quasilocal specifications due to an essential discontinuity point along connected halfspaces.
 In Section~\ref{sec:PGG} we consider the discrete WRM on the subcritical PGG and prove absence of quasilocality on the level of graph Papangelou intensities.
 Finally, in Section~\ref{sec:PBM} we show the absence of quasilocal Papangelou intensities for the quenched continuum WRM on the PBM.
 All proofs are presented in Section~\ref{sec_proofs}.
 Finally in the appendix in Section~\ref{sec:ap} we elaborate on an alternative approach towards the canonical Papangelou intensity of the continuum WRM on the PBM.